 Tel: (+44)(0)114 222 2512

 BA; MA (King's College, London); PhD (Reading)

-Maria teaches on the following modules:
+Maria has taught on the following modules:

 JNL6027 Journalism, Globalisation and Development

 JNL6099 Radio and NGO Communication in Conflict-Affected Areas

 JNL6210 Research Methods

 JNL6302 Political Communication in Times of War, Crisis and Terrorism

 Tomlinson, Maria (2019) 'Subverting Patriarchal norms (?): The Pleasures of Menopausal Women in Michèle Sarde’s Constance et la cinquantaine' in Allison, Maggie, Evans, Elliot and Tarr, Carrie (eds), Plaisirs de femmes: Women’s Pleasures and Their Discontents in French Literature and Culture, Oxford: Peter Lang, pp. 139-152